 - Directive of the European Parliament and of the Council on energy efficiency and repealing Directives 2004/8/EC and 2006/32/EC (2012-10-04), opposed by Germany, Spain, Austria, Portugal, Finland

 - Regulation of the European Parliament and of the Council establishing, as part of the Internal Security Fund, the instrument for financial support for police cooperation, preventing and combating crime, and crisis management [First reading] (2014-04-14), opposed by Bulgaria, Estonia, Greece, Croatia, Hungary, Poland, Slovakia, Finland

-This piece was written by Sara Hagemann, Assistant Professor in EU Politics at LSE and UK in a Changing Europe senior fellow, Chris Hanretty, Reader in Politics and Simon Hix, Harold Laski Professor of Political Science, LSE and UK in a Changing Europe senior fellow.
+By Sara Hagemann, Assistant Professor in EU Politics at LSE and UK in a Changing Europe senior fellow, Chris Hanretty, Reader in Politics and Simon Hix, Harold Laski Professor of Political Science, LSE and UK in a Changing Europe senior fellow.
 This piece was co-published with The Guardian.